tislais/tour-of-go/basics/flow-control-statements/if/README.md

 ## Exercise: Loops and Functions

-As a way to pkay with functions and loops, let's implement a square root function:
+As a way to play with functions and loops, let's implement a square root function:

 Given a number `x`, we want to find the number `z` for which `z²` is most nearly `x`.